 New Employee Peer Mentor Program

-- Stop by the new employees office/workspace to introduce yourself on their first day or as soon as possible after
+- Stop by the new employee's desk to introduce yourself on their first day of work

-- Meet with new employee once a week for the first month to include:
+- Meet with new employee once a week for the first four weeks.
+You may

-If you have questions about the program or you are interested in participating please contact us at firstname.lastname@example.org.
+If you have questions or you are interested in participating please contact HR at firstname.lastname@example.org.